donengland/AC_GodSim/README.md

 Usage
 -----

-After importing to Eclipse you will need to change project settings and add the library path for AndEngine.
+After importing to Eclipse you will need to change project settings and add the library path for AndEngine and all appropriate extensions.

 Contributors